Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Related Work

 \subsection{Hallucination in LLMs}

+Hallucination in LLMs refers to the generation of content that is nonsensical or unfaithful to factual sources \cite{hallucination,hallucination_inevitable1}.
+This phenomenon has been examined from diverse perspectives, including natural language generation \cite{hallucination,hallucination2,hallucination4}, code generation \cite{hallucination_codegen}, and knowledge-intensive tasks \cite{hallucination3}.

-Hallucination in LLMs has been examined from diverse perspectives \cite{hallucination,hallucination2,hallucination3,hallucination_codegen,openai_hallucinate}.
-OpenAI’s analysis \cite{openai_hallucinate} argued that reinforcement learning with human feedback (RLHF) \cite{rlhf,reinforce1} may inherently encourage hallucination, as current LLMs are penalized for responding “I don’t know” (IDK) and instead rewarded for producing statistically plausible continuations.
-This alignment objective can thus promote confident but unreliable statements.
+A fundamental cause of hallucination lies in the training objective itself.
+Since LLMs are trained to predict the next token based on statistical patterns in the training corpus, they inherently favor fluency and plausibility over factual accuracy \cite{hallucination4}.
+Furthermore, reinforcement learning with human feedback (RLHF) \cite{rlhf,reinforce1} can exacerbate this tendency, as models are penalized for responding “I don’t know” (IDK) and instead rewarded for producing confident, well-formed responses \cite{openai_hallucinate}.
+This alignment objective can thus promote plausible but unreliable statements, particularly when the model’s parametric knowledge is insufficient to produce a correct answer.

+In the domain of academic citations, the severity of hallucination has been quantitatively demonstrated: Walters and Wilder \cite{walters_fabrication} reported that 55\% of GPT-3.5-generated citations and 18\% of GPT-4-generated citations were entirely fabricated.
+More alarmingly, a systematic investigation of all papers published at major NLP conferences (ACL, NAACL, and EMNLP in 2024--2025) revealed that nearly 300 accepted papers contain at least one hallucinated citation, with the problem rapidly increasing over time \cite{hallucitation}.
+Furthermore, LLMs reflect human citation patterns but with a heightened bias toward highly cited papers \cite{algaba_citation_bias}, suggesting that LLM-generated references systematically amplify existing inequalities in scholarly visibility.